egel-lang/egel/README.md

 as root.

-If you don't want to do that, please note that you only need the interpreter named `egel` and all files in the `lib` directory for simple tasks.
+If you don't want to do that, please note that you only need the interpreter named `egel` and all files in the `include` directory for simple tasks.
-You can set the environment variable `EGEL_LIB` to point at the latter path.
+You can set the environment variable `EGEL_INCLUDE` to point at the latter path.

 A number of example scripts are provided in the examples directory.